 Class C must retain standard brake calipers, Classes A and B are free with the exception of carbon discs not being permitted.

 4WD is not permitted, but cars may be front or rear-wheel-drive.
 Gearboxes and differentials are free for Class A, sequential gearboxes are excluded from Class B, and Class C cars must run the standard production unit in its original location and orientation.

-Any MSA List 1A, 1B or 1C tyre is permitted.
+Any Motorsport UK List 1A, 1B or 1C tyre is permitted.
 Size is free, but tyres must be to MoT standards in all respects.

-Hot Hatch typically features 14 rounds in a season - all ‘double-headers’ either on one day, or spread over a weekend.
+Hot Hatch typically features 14 rounds in a season - usually ‘double-headers’ either on one day, or spread over a weekend.